 If you’ve noticed all the weed consumption is burning a hole in your wallet, and that isn’t good, it’s probably a good time to consider taking a tolerance break.

 It’s a short, tough road, but you will be much better off by being patient and taking the time to go through with it.
-So here it is, the art of the tolerance break.
+So here it is, the art of the tolerance break

 Do you remember the days when one toke off of the blunt would have you drooling high?
-Back when you first started smoking cannabis regularly, you had a very low tolerance, and your little bags of weed probably lasted you a lot longer.
+Back when you first started smoking cannabis regularly, you had a very low tolerance, and your little stash of weed probably lasted you a lot longer.
 You’ve probably noticed that nowadays you have to smoke a lot more weed a lot more often just to feel like you used to feel when you first started to get high on the regular.

 A tolerance break is exactly what it sounds like: a break from using cannabis to lower your tolerance.